angeris/guille.site/content/sorting-bounds.md

 Now, the last missing piece is showing that the probability of error is bounded from below.

 ### A proof of Fano's inequality
-This is a slightly simplified version of the proof presented in [Duchi's notes](http://web.stanford.edu/class/stats311/lecture-notes.pdf) (see section 2.3.2) for the specific case we care about.
+This is a slightly simplified version of the proof presented in [Duchi's notes](http://web.stanford.edu/class/stats311/lecture-notes.pdf) (see section 2.3.2) for the specific case we care about, which requires less additional definitions and supporting statements.
 Let $E$ be the 'error' random variable that is $1$ if $X \ne \hat X$ and 0 otherwise, then let's look at the quantity $H(E, X\mid \hat X)$:
 $$
 H(E, X\mid \hat X) = H(X\mid \hat X, E) + H(E\mid \hat X),
 $$